Borel and volume classes for dense representations of discrete groups: Volume classes of dense representations

 Find a sequence $\{(f_n:S \to E, \mathcal T_n)\}$ of simplicial hyperbolic surfaces, homotopic to the inclusion $S\hookrightarrow S\times \{0\}$, with $X_n=\im(f_n) $ exiting $E$ toward $[E]$.
 The maps $f_n$ are not embeddings, but $E\setminus X_n$ consists of some compact components and a non-compact component $E_n\in [E]$.
 Pass to a subsequence such that $\{X_n\}$ are pairwise disjoint (see the discussion following the Bounded Diameter Lemma \ref{lem:bounded_diameter}) and $E_m\supset E_n$ if $m<n$.
 Also let $L_{m,n}$ denote the closure of $E_m\setminus E_n$, which is a compact set.

-Let $\sigma: \Delta_3\to \bH^3$ be non-degnerate straight simplex; abusing notation we ignore the parameterization of the map and identify $\sigma$ with its image in $\bH^3$ or even its ordered vertex set.
-Each straight simplex has a unique closed ball that meets each face in a point.
+Let $\sigma: \Delta_3\to \bH^3$ be a non-degenerate straight simplex; abusing notation we ignore the parameterization of the map and identify $\sigma$ with its image in $\bH^3$ or even its ordered vertex set.
+In each straight simplex, there exists a unique inscribed ball, meeting each face in a point.
 Let $\cen(\sigma)\in \bH^3$ denote the center of this inscribed ball.
 We describe a Borel measure $\smear\sigma$ on the space of locally straight $3$-simplices

 in $M_{\rho_0}$.
 If $\sigma $ is a straight simplex in $\bH^3$, then $\pi(\sigma)$ denotes the corresponding element of $\mathscr S(M_{\rho_0})$.

 Consider the Haar measure $\mu$ on $\G$ normalized so that, for any $x\in \bH^3$ and any Borel measurable set $K\subset \bH^3$,